 I have been using remarkable 2 tablet over the past week.
-It’s a beautiful device. a thin tablet with E-ink screen and a pen. with Linux OS on it. and custom interface that is totally distraction free.
+It’s a beautiful device. a thin tablet with an E-ink screen and a pen. with Linux OS on it. and custom interface that is totally distraction-free.
 It tries to imitate the feeling of writing on real paper and it succeeded.

 Here is what happened since I order it until today. my remarks. pros and cons and some suggestions for improvements.

 - Remarkable is sold only on remarkable.com. you can’t buy it from amazon or eBay from them.

 - I ordered Remarkable 2 tablet, the basic pen (not the premium). and with no folio

 - My order aimed at getting the basic experience before I pay extra for an improved pen or a folio.